 Design of Transmission Line Surge Arrester

-The structure of an arrester is simple for most standard applications and consists of a stack of cylindrical MOVs (non-linear resistors made of ceramic material), placed inside a housing.
+The structure of an arrester is quite simple for most standard applications and consists of a stack of cylindrical MOVs (non-linear resistors made of ceramic material), placed inside a housing.
 Modern metal-oxide varistors consist of approximately 90% zinc oxide, a semi-conductor, and about 10% additives that act as doping elements.
 Grain size of the raw materials is only about 1 µm, necessary to achieve high homogeneity when wet-mixing ingredients and important towards quality of the end product.
 The second important component is the housing that provides mechanical and dielectric strength, connection to the energy system and earth and protection against environmental stresses.
-Over the past decade, polymer-housed surge arresters have become more popular due to their compact design, lower weight, more efficient production and better performance.
+Over the past decade, polymer-housed surge arresters have become more and more popular due to their compact design, lower weight, more efficient production and better performance.

 The most suitable design for line surge arrester application is the cage design, whereby the stack of MOVs is surrounded by FRP rods that form a stable cage.
 In this case the active part becomes part of the mechanical support system made possible by the compressive strength of the MOVs.
 During manufacture, a stretching force is applied to the FRP cage and the varistor stack is clamped between the metal end fittings.
 Resulting mechanical strength of the arrester is based on pre-stress applied during production.
 After the cage pre-manufacture, an HTV silicone rubber is molded directly onto the varistors, the FRP rods and the end fittings.
 Modern cage design arresters reach high mechanical strengths and can be used up to 550 kV (station class) and therefore for all line surge arrester applications.
 Table 4 lists technical ratings for the non-gapped line arrester (NGLA) selected for the MMTP.